 When contributions are invested in your 401(k) account

-- Your 401(k) deferral contributions are sent to Fidelity Investments following each pay period.
+- Your 401(k) deferral contributions and MIT’s matching contributions are sent to Fidelity Investments following each pay period.

 - Both your deferral contributions and the MIT matching contributions are invested according to your elections.